walterfreeman/ast101/staff-manual.md

 A student may -- *once* during the semester -- switch lab sections without a good reason.
 (Not doing their prelab counts here.)

 They do this by emailing another lab TA and cc:ing you, asking that TA if they may attend (space permitting), and -- after approval -- going to the other section.
+If a student emails you and your section is full (meaning: 21 students consistently attend), then you should apologize and tell them that you are full.

 If they are sick or have an academic-related reason, it does not use up their free switch.